Oles Buzina: Political and public views

 On 22 March 2009, a Femen activist threw a cake at Oles Buzina, protesting his book in which he defended men's rights.

-On 22 March 2009, he had a cake thrown at him by a FEMEN activist who declared his only fiction book sexist.

 Oles Buzina was rated 4th in the "Homophobe of the Year - 2011" list by the Ukrainian gay forum.

 He identified himself as both Ukrainian and Russian, though having ethnic Ukrainian parents.

-His views on Ukraine expressed on multiple occasions during years of journalism and political commentary included statements that Ukraine should be part of Russia, that it should be a bilingual federal state of Russia and that it should favor an alliance Belarus and Kazakhstan rather than joining the European Union.
+His views on Ukraine expressed on multiple occasions during years of journalism and political commentary included statements that Ukraine should be part of Russia, that it should be a bilingual federal state of Russia and that it should favor an alliance with Belarus and Kazakhstan rather than joining the European Union.

-His political stance was criticized for a comment to newspaper Den that he gave in 1999: